-The findings of each regular inspection must be recorded.
+The findings of each daily inspection must be recorded on the "Daily Inspection Checklist" documents, provided in the Appendix section of this Operation Manual, immediately after the inspection is done.
 If any equipment fails to comply with all the criteria in the checklists, the equipment is no longer fit for field use.

-The equipment should be taken out of service immediately, labeled accordingly and returned to the manufacturer or Authorized Service Center for the necessary repairs and maintenance
+The equipment should be taken out of service immediately, labeled accordingly and returned to the manufacturer or authorized service centre for the necessary repairs and maintenance.

-6.2 Cleaning of Equipment
+Cleaning of Equipment

-The Projector, Winding Mechanism and Guide Tube need regular cleaning.
+The Projector, Winding Mechanism and Guide Tube needs regular cleaning.
 The intervals between cleaning will depend on the environmental conditions that the equipment operates in.
 When the equipment is used in areas where dust, sand, mud or moisture is present more frequent cleaning will be required.

 Before every use it is important to ensure that both the working ends of the Projector are entirely free of dirt.

-Also check that the Guide Tube and Winding Mechanism are clean.
-Only use cloths that are lint free, wetted with alcohol or Industrial Cleaning Product to clean your equipment.
+Also check that the Guide Tube and Winding

+Mechanism are clean.
+Only use cloths that are lint free, wetted with alcohol, to clean your equipment.

-IMPORTANT: Under no circunstances should any of the equipment be cleaned with solvents, degreasing fluids or any other liquid.
+Under no circumstances should any of the equipment be cleaned with solvents, degreasing fluids or any other liquid.
 Do not lubricate the equipment with oil as dirt will stick to the oil and get transferred into the Winding Mechanism and Projector.

-Clean the projector using a soft bristle brush and alcohol (or Industrial Cleaning Product) and allow drying thoroughly.

-If the Drive Cable needs to be cleaned, it will have to be completely wound out of the Drive Hoses and then washed with alcohol (or Industrial Cleaning Product) and allowed to dry.

-The Guide Tube can be rinsed out with alcohol (or Industrial Cleaning Product).
+Clean the projector using a soft bristle brush and alcohol (or non oil-based paint thinners) and allow to dry thoroughly.
+If the Drive Cable needs to be cleaned, it will have to be completely wound out of the Drive Hoses and then washed with alcohol (or non oil-based paint thinners) and allowed to dry.
+The Guide Tube can be rinsed out with alcohol (or non oil-based paint thinners).

-If the Projector needs to be partly dismantled in order to eliminate all dirt it must be sent back to the manufacturer or Authorized Service Center.
+If the Projector needs to be partly dismantled in order to eliminate all dirt it must be sent back to the manufacturer or authorized service centre.

-6.3 Female Connector and Ballpoint
+Female Connector and Ballpoint

 The safe working of the Projector relies heavily on the soundness of the connection between the Female Connector and the Ballpoint.
 Therefore it is very important to monitor these two components for damage and wear and tear.
 Permissible tolerances can be checked using the supplied "Go/No-Go" Gauge as follows:

-Figure 14: "Go/No-Go" Gauge
+Figure 14 - "Go/No-Go" Gauge

-The Gauge has two parts, one side is marked Go and the other side is marked No- Go.
+The Gauge has two parts, one side is marked Go and the other side is marked No-Go.
 Use the above diagram to test the various elements of these components by using their corresponding numbers on the Gauge.

-- The neck (1) of the Ballpoint must not fit into the slit. - The ball (2) of the Ballpoint must not pass through the hole. - The Female Connector (3) must pass through the hole. - The slot width on both sides of the gauge must be used test the slot of the Female Connector (4).
+- The neck (1) of the Ballpoint must not fit into the slit. - The ball (2) of the Ballpoint must not pass through the hole. - The Female Connector (3) must pass through the hole.

+• The slot width on both sides of the gauge must be used test the slot of the Female Connector (4).
 The "Go" side must fit in the slot and the "No-Go" side must not fit in the slot.